nilocallen/nilocallen.github.io/_pages/about.md

 image: assets/images/about/treeme1.jpg
 signature: assets/images/about/signature.png
 ---
 Hey there!
-I'm a computer scientist who finished school at RIT with a 3.3 GPA, <br>seeking any full-time remote or NYC stationed role that is related to computer science or <br>software engineering and starting this summer.
-Once I get one more job in the industry, I'll have my bachelor's in computer science!
+I'm a computer science grad from RIT seeking a full-time, preferably remote <br>or NYC stationed role in computer science research, networking, cyber security, low-level/embedded systems, or software engineering.

 Although I'm open minded in which roles I'm seeking, I do have a few special interests that I would love to professionally explore.
 Firstly, I love tying software to hardware.
 This interest first blossomed in